DanDavisx/fsds-autonomy/README.md

 ### What’s included
 - `trajectory_publisher`: generates a centreline from FSDS cone CSV maps and publishes it as `nav_msgs/Path` on `/reference_path`.
 - `tf_from_odom`: relays `/testing_only/odom` into dynamic TF so `fsds/map` exists for RViz.
+- Some track CSVs are also included in the `maps` folder.

 ### How To Run
 Remember to source ROS + your workspace!